sapphirejs/consoler/README.md

 console.log(command.option.files) // ['one.txt', 'two.txt']
 ```

-Number values will be automatically cast to a number (integer or float).
+Number values will be automatically cast to an integer or float.
 Let's see a more contrived example that takes advantage of lists and casting:

 ```javascript
 // CLI: reduce 5 --numbers=1,2,3,4,5